tillt/ChapterForge/README.md

 ## Motivation and Backstory

-The MPEG4 standard does not explicitly describe chapter marks.
+MPEG4 and its container MP4 standard do not explicitly describe chapter marks.
+Apple however did, implicitly.

 Back in the days, under the umbrella of the QuickTime.framework, Apple had released authoring tools for audiobooks.
 With those tools you could add jump-marks to an M4A file.
 Those jump-marks could have a description text, an image and possibly more.
 That way a user could conveniently jump to specific sections of the audio -- useful for example as a mark for chapters.
 There are many players that understand those, but not all do.
 Specifically Apple who has pushed for this "extension" of the standard, has traditionally been understanding it in their players.
 That is true for Music.app, iTunes.app, QuickTime.app and even Books.app.
 All of them today support chapter marks.
 Windows has existing support there as well.
 That said it becomes clear, this is not standard but at least a functional solution for the challenge of encoding such thing into the audio file.